debbiediscovers/twitter/README.md

 Read more about it on my blog post: [Free Domain for Students: But What's the Catch?](http://debbiediscovers.com/blog/free-domain-for-students/).

 ##Custom Domain
-To add an "apex domain" (i.e. <code>"example.com"</code>), add two A records and point them to the following IP addresses:
+1. To add an "apex domain" (i.e. <code>"example.com"</code>), add two A records and point them to the following IP addresses:
     <pre><code>
     192.30.252.153<br>
     192.30.252.154
     </code></pre>

-To add a "sub-domain" (e.g.<code>"twitter.example.com"</code>), point your CNAME (without the WWW) to your Github Pages default domain <code>("yourname.github.io")</code>.
+2. To add a "sub-domain" (e.g.<code>"twitter.example.com"</code>), point your CNAME (without the WWW) to your Github Pages default domain <code>("yourname.github.io")</code>.

+3. Go to Settings and fill in your custom domain.

-(Note: CNAME cannot point to more than one domain.
-If it is already pointing somewhere else, do a redirect instead)
+4. (Note: CNAME cannot point to more than one domain.
+If it is already pointing somewhere else, do a redirect instead).

-Go to Settings and fill in your custom domain.

 More instructions can be found [here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/)

 ## Misc